KLMS

-KLMS (1480 AM) is a radio station broadcasting an adult hits format.
-Licensed to Lincoln, Nebraska, United States, the station serves the Lincoln area.
-The station is currently owned by Alpha Media.
+KLMS (1480 AM) is a commercial radio station in Lincoln, Nebraska, that is silent.
+It is owned by Connoisseur Media.
+Until going silent in December 2024, KLMS featured an adult hits radio format, switching to Christmas music for much of November and December.

+KLMS is a Class B station.
+By day, it transmitted with 1,000 watts; to avoid interference to other stations on 1480 AM, at night it reduced power to 750 watts.
+It used a directional antenna with a five-tower array.
+Programming was also heard on 250-watt FM translator K277CA on 103.3 MHz; the translator continues to carry the adult hits format via an HD Radio subchannel of KFRX.

 History

 Early years

 On June 28, 1946, the Lincoln Broadcasting Corporation applied to build a new radio station in Lincoln, to broadcast on 1480 kHz day and night with 1,000 watts.
 The corporation was headed by Howard A. Shuman, formerly of KFOR; Shuman had helped put that station on the air from David City in 1924.
 The application was granted on October 16, 1947, and the company began work on a five-tower array for transmitting.
 With independent programming, KLMS took to the air on October 24, 1949.
 Its programming emphasized music as well as local news and sports, though the station also had an affiliation with the short-lived Liberty Broadcasting System.
 Ownership and programming remained stable in the early years; Shuman acquired majority control of the company in 1960, while the Mutual Broadcasting System was added the next year.
 Those two changes coincided with a turn in KLMS's fortunes.
 For its first decade, the station had maintained a block programming format—a "department store of radio", as one later manager put it—but the implementation of a new adult contemporary-type format in 1959 turned KLMS into Lincoln's top station in 1960.

 Shuman sold the station he had helped build 25 years prior to Telegraph-Herald, Inc., of Dubuque, Iowa, in 1974; the newspaper owned two other stations in the Midwest.
 Five years later, Telegraph-Herald purchased KFMQ (101.9 FM) from its general manager, Steve Agnew.
 Telegraph-Herald, Inc., became Woodward Communications in 1981, in a move to clarify the division between the newspaper and its parent company.
 Under Woodward, the station implemented directional daytime broadcasting from a full new transmitter site at 98th and A streets.
 Completed in 1983, the $500,000 site featured eight towers which were used in different configurations during the day and at night.
 In 1985, KLMS and KFMQ moved into the same offices, having never shared studio space despite being commonly owned for six years; by that time, KLMS's adult contemporary format had drifted to oldies.